 In my opinion, this latter syntax – although longer – is easier to follow and to remember.
 Notice that, if you want to specify a password with such extended syntax, you’ll have to put the equal sign (–password=your_password).

 Here’s the mysqldump one-liner to export only one specific database (or a list of databases):

 mysqldump --user=db_root_user --password --lock-tables --databases db_name > /bak/db_backup.sql

 The only significant difference here is that we switched out the –all-databases (-A) option and replaced it with the –databases (-B) option, followed by the database name(s) we want to backup.
 To export multiple databases, you can enter multiple names, separating them with a single space.

 For very large databases, you may want to backup the data based on tables rather than the whole database.
 This can be done with an one-liner as well:

-As you can see, we’re not using the –databases option here: with such syntax, mysqldump will just assume that the first name given is a database and the second name is a table.
+As you can see, we’re not using the –all-databases (-A) and/or–databases (-B) options here: with such syntax, mysqldump will just assume that the first name given is a database and the second name is a table.
 Again, to backup multiple tables, just list them after the database name separating them by a single space.

 This more or less concludes our brief analysis of mysqldump, which is clearly among the best options you can use to perform quick backups of single database and also of your whole DBMS Service.
 In case you need additional info about it, you can check out the MySQL official documentation.
 Also, if you’re using Windows, you could take a look at SQLyog, a great MySQL/MariaDB GUI which I reviewed few months ago in this article (DISCLAIMER: they didn’t pay me or this blog to review it – it’s just that I genuinely like it a lot).